• Contact us

 Affiliated academic society

-The Japanese Society of Cultural Anthropology, The Society of Historical Anthropology, The Society of Social Anthropology, Tokyo Metropolitan University, International Union of Anthropological and Ethnological Science
+Japanese Society of Cultural Anthropology, Society of Historical Anthropology, Tokyo Metropolitan University Society of Social Anthropology, International Union of Anthropological and Ethnological Sciences, International Society for Hunter-Gatherer Research

 Major achievements